course-details-portlet

 Course content

-The practice is based on the students themselves finding and making an agreement with a company to carry out 300 working hours with a presence in the company.
-The students are responsible for designing the application, CV and portfolio to be used in the work of applying for companies.
+Internship is based on students finding and making an agreement with a company to carry out 300 working hours with a presence in the company.
+Students are responsible for designing an application, CV and portfolio that will be used in the work of applying for companies.

 Learning outcome